Human Resources Management Program

 Julia Polsinello '15

-Julia Polsinello is learning the ropes to common human resources practices through her internship at the Hillside Family of Agencies, founded and headquartered right here in Rochester, NY.
-She is working under Annie D'Amico as a Staffing Intern at Hillside, a non-profit organization that provides support, counseling, education, and housing services for children and families.
+Julia Polsinello learned the ropes to common human resources practices through her internship at the Hillside Family of Agencies, founded and headquartered right here in Rochester, NY.
+She worked under Annie D'Amico as a Staffing Intern at Hillside, a non-profit organization that provides support, counseling, education, and housing services for children and families.

-Over the next couple of months, Julia will be shadowing other departments and learning more about organizational development.
-She said the internship has allowed her to take everything she learned in the classroom and apply that knowledge to a real-world setting.
+She said the internship allowed her to take everything she learned in the classroom and apply that knowledge to a real-world setting.

 After graduation, she hopes to use this internship as a tool to figure out which division of human resources might be best for her.